djmgit/Paraglider/README.md

 ### Using prebuilt Paraglider binary

-- Download prebuild Paraglider binary from [here](https://github.com/djmgit/Paraglider/releases/download/v0.1.1/paraglider-0.1.1.tar.gz).
+- Download prebuilt Paraglider binary from [here](https://github.com/djmgit/Paraglider/releases/download/v0.1.1/paraglider-0.1.1.tar.gz).
 - Unzip the tar file using ```tar xvf Paraglider-<version>.tar```
-- Once unmpressed, you will find the paraglider binary file.
+- Once uncompressed, you will find the paraglider binary file.
 - You can run paraglider using ```./paraglider -config </path/to/config> <start|stop>```

 ### Building binary from source

-- Please make sure you have golang setup and go path is also setup.
+- Please make sure you have a golang setup and a go path is also set up.
 - Clone/Download this repo into your go path.
 - Navigate into the repo and ```cd``` into ```main```.
 - Run ```go get .```